top of page

 club presidents Uwe and Helge Leonhardt walked the club back from the cliff edge before attention turned to the battle for hearts and minds in order to keep the turnstiles turning and prevent a repeat of previous financial struggles.
 As the biggest employer in the region, many in the Erzgebirge identified with the name 'Wismut' - even though the company mined uranium for the Soviet Union's nuclear missile programme.
 The Leonhardt brothers however saw the opportunity for a reboot and promote the whole region through its football club without any association to Cold War tensions.
 In 1992 therefore Uwe Leonhardt made the announcement that "There is FC Bayern München ... and there is now FC Erzgebirge Aue!

 Rebranding the club and securing its financial future seemed to liberate Erzgebirge on the pitch and as the storm clouds lifted, they began a resurgence that saw them rise to the third-tier Regionalliga Nord, before holding off the challenge of VfL Osnabrück in 2003 to win the league and promotion to Bundesliga.2.
 With a population of just 17,000, Aue became one of the smallest towns to have ever hosted Bundesliga.2 football but managed to hold their own in the German second tier for the best part of the next 20 years - often being the highest-ranked of all the GDR clubs that began the 'Turning Season' in 1989.
-A return to 3.Liga lies ahead for this season but, for the fans at least, it's never been about chasing glory on the pitch - it's about their club being the beating heart of a proud mining region that football helped put on the map.
+Aue are back in the 3.Liga now but, for the fans at least, it's never been about chasing glory on the pitch - it's about their club being the beating heart of a proud mining region that football helped put on the map.

 AUE_edited.png